xmos/lib_xud/lib_xud/doc/rst/resource_usage.rst

 Due to I/O requirements, the library requires a guaranteed MIPS rate to ensure correct operation.
 This means that core count restrictions must be observed.
-The XUD core must run at at least 80 MIPS.
+The XUD core must run at at least 85 MIPS.

-This means that for an xCORE device running at 500MHz there should be no more than six cores executing at any time when using the XUD. xCORE devices allow setting cores to "priority" mode.
+This means that for an xCORE device running at 600MHz there should be no more than seven cores executing at any time when using the XUD. xCORE devices allow setting cores to "priority" mode.
 Priority cores are guarenteed 20% of the processor bandwidth.
-If XUD is assigned a priority core then up to eight cores may be used with the remaining seven getting (500 * 0.8) / 7 = 57.1MHz each.
+If XUD is assigned a priority core then up to eight cores may be used with the remaining seven getting (600 * 0.8) / 7 = 68.6MIPS each.

 This restriction is only a requirement on the tile on which the ``XUD_Main`` is running.
 For example, the other tile on an dual-core device is unaffected by this restriction.